uaauaguga/ez-prediction/README.md

 - Logistic regression, SVM, random forest or gradient boosting?
   - All is OK.
   - If you emphasis interpretability rather than performance, use logistic regression.
-  - If you want your model to tolerate dirty data, and expect good performance, use tree-based method (random forest and gradient boosting).
+  - If you want your model to tolerate dirty data (minimal preprocessing), and expect good performance, use tree-based method (random forest or gradient boosting).
   - SVM is also a good choice under most situation.

 #### Parameter tuning

 - `notebooks/tune.Rmd`
-- Default parameter actually works quite well under most situation.
+- Default parameters usually works quite well under most situation.
 - If you want to tune parameters
-  - Five fold cross validation, or leave-one-out cross validation if sample size is very small.
+  - K fold cross validation, or leave-one-out cross validation if sample size is very small.
-  - Choose best hyper-parameter with respect to  average AUROC cross different cross validation runs.

 #### Performance evaluation
 - `notebooks/performance.Rmd`
 - For each sample, in binary cases, the model gives P(y_i=1|X_i,Model)
 - We shall calculate the following metrics from known labels y_i (binary value in 0,1) and predicted probability P(y_i=1|X_i,Model)
-  - FPR
+  - `FPR`
-  - Sensitivity / Recall / TPR
+  - `Sensitivity` / `Recall` / `TPR`
-  - Precision / Specificity /PPV
+  - `Precision` / `Specificity` /`PPV`
-  - ROC curve and AUROC
+  - ROC curve and `AUROC`
-  - PRC curve and AUPRC
+  - PRC curve and `AUPRC`
-- To calculate FPR, recall and precision, we should specify a predefined cutoff.
-For different cutoff, we can have different FPR, recall and precision.
-That is to say, every (FPR,TPR) pair is a point on ROC , every  (Precision,Recall) pair is a point on PRC
+- To calculate `FPR`, recall and precision, we should specify a predefined cutoff.
+For different cutoff, we can have different `FPR`, recall and precision.
+That is to say, every (`FPR`,`TPR`) pair is a point on ROC , every  (`Precision`,`Recall`) pair is a point on PRC
-- For whole validation set, traverse all possible cutoff, we have a single ROC curve and single PRC curve, hence a single AUROC value and a single AUPRC value.
+- For whole validation set, traverse all possible cutoff, we have a single ROC curve and single PRC curve, hence a single `AUROC` value and a single `AUPRC` value.
-- For clinical application, seems AUROC  is reported in most publications, sensitivity  and specificity some times is also reported.
-As there is different (sensitivity,specificity) pair, we often take point closest to up-left corner, or point where a line with slope 1 tangent to ROC curve.
+- For clinical application, seems `AUROC`  is reported in most publications, sensitivity  and specificity some times is also reported.
+As there is different (sensitivity,specificity) pair, we often take point closest to up-left corner (`closest.topleft` in pROC), or point where maximize (sensitivity+specificity, or `youden` in `pROC`).
 The confidence interval can also be reported.